-The Preschool years are about getting reading for Kindergarten.
+The Preschool years are about getting ready for Kindergarten.

 Tip 1: Instead of telling your child what you’re doing, ask her questions and have her explain.
 For example, if you visit the park, ask your child: What are you going to do first?
 Or, how many swings do you see?